Ivan-Shish/Aleo/aleo-setup1/README.md

 # Aleo Setup I

-You can see an E2E demo with 3 participants and the beacon at the end by running `test.sh`.
+You can see an E2E demo with 3 participants by running `test.sh`.

 ## CLI Guide